 Here are some good questions to ask your coworkers:

 - What are some common customer support issues?

 - What is the current process for making decisions about new or redesigned features?

 - What are some design questions that remain unanswered?

-- What metrics does the company already collect about product use and customer happiness?
+- What UX metrics does the company already collect about product use and customer happiness?